 Drawing correlation between general sensory play and social skills may seem irrelevant when initially pondering about the two but experimenting with senses does help improve social skills.
 There are a number of reasons for this and as you delve into the subject you will unravel a number of advantages.
 Developing communication and social skills is one of the most important aspects of sensory therapy.

 Sensory play allows for children to open brain pathways and subsequently build nerve connections.
 This then allows social skills to be improved.
-Recent research has shown that those that have integrated sensory plans every day, for 10-weeks, improve their social interaction and communication skills.
+Recent research has shown that those that have integrated sensory plans every day, for 10-weeks, improve their social interaction, speech and communication skills.

 Many professionals are urging parents and teachers to incorporate various sensory ideas into their daily routine, routine for those with autism is another important factor.
 Combine both by implementing sensory play into their day-to-day plan.
 This will then help them process information, including the atmosphere and surroundings- that can help individuals with autism become more comfortable in various social situations.